 - Quality Assurance (QA): Test our release packages.
 Install them from scratch, try updates from previous versions, make sure everything is working, check if the upgrader works along the different (CVS)-Versions.

 - Documentation: Write documents on how to use s9y, how to write plugins, how to generate templates, ...

 - Translation: Don't see a version in your language?
 Translate the appropriate language file, and send it to us.

 - Design: We're always interested in anyone who can help us design awesome templates or icons for Serendipity.

 - Hosting: As the project is growing, we need more infrastructure over time.
 If you're interested in sponsoring server/bandwidth, please contact firstname.lastname@example.org.
 Thanks go out to our friends over at BASE who support the s9y project.

 In addition to the above list, we are always interested in ideas or patches for Serendipity, even reporting bugs helps us create better software.

-If you think you can help us out, just drop a mail on our Developer Mailing List
+If you think you can help us out, just drop a mail on our forums.

-For more information about CVS, please go here.
+For more information about GitHUB, please go to here

 Thanks for your involvement!